5 Actions to Align Your Goals with Your Customer’s Goals

 This is where the intersection of CSM and customer goals becomes apparent.
 When you work with your customers to achieve their goals, you’re simultaneously working towards your own goals.
 If you’re helping an account streamline their processes, for example, they’ll be more likely to expand their user base.

 5 Actions to Align CSM Goals and Customer Goals

 Here are 5 ways to help customers achieve their goals while working towards your own goals in the process:

 1. Define Business Goals Early On In The Relationship

 Before you get too deep on operational workflows, make sure you know clearly the business goals of your customers.
 After all, how can you know what they want to achieve if you never ask them and don’t define it very clear?
 Don’t rely on the SOW (statement of work) or report from sales to tell you what you need to know.
 The only way to truly understand what your customers’ goals are is to have a focused, one-on-one discussion.
 This way, you can begin to map out a process to help achieve these goals in a timely fashion.
 The goals should drive business impact and if defined correctly drive towards ROI.
 So you can say clearly, “For every dollar you spend on (enter your product or service) you get 4 dollars back,” or whatever the ROI you define from helping them achieve their goals.

 2. Set Specific, Measurable Milestones and Metrics

-Once you know your customers’ business goals and revenue impact, you can begin defining and assigning success metrics.
+Once you know your customers’ business goals and revenue impact, you can begin defining and assigning success metrics, which we have also covered in this toolkit.
 It’s important to have measurable milestones attributed to every single business goal so you and your customer both know where you stand.
 This can help in the long-run by eliminating confusion or miscommunication since everyone knows exactly where they need to be and when.
 This will help when you follow up during your customer lifecycle or journey strategy.

 3. Be Transparent and Honest